 - Strap yourself and your toddler into the seatbelt together?

 The Law in Singapore

-As of 1 January 2012, anyone below the height of 1.35m, rather than of a certain age, must be secured with an appropriate restraint, booster seat or adjustable seatbelt.
+Anyone below the height of 1.35m, rather than of a certain age, must be secured with an appropriate restraint, booster seat or adjustable seatbelt.
 Those 1.35m or taller will be required to wear a seatbelt, irrespective of age.
 Taxis are exempt from child safety seat requirements.

 If you would have ticked any of the above, please think again – these are not safe options.
-And if you need some visual proof of why option (a) is out, check out The Car Seat Lady online.

 Advice and top buys

 A portable booster seat, the Trunki Boostapak gets glowing user reviews.
 It doubles as a backpack, making it somewhat easier to carry although it is still fairly bulky to lug around.
 (And you know who will be the one left to carry it.)

 After much research, I came across the Ride Safer Travel Vest from Safe Traffic System.
 It consists of a pink or blue padded vest which optimises the existing seatbelt system for a small child’s body.
 It basically secures the car seatbelt across the child’s chest and across the pelvis and thighs, preventing the belt from sliding up onto the stomach.